 Alta Lake Landscape

 One of my favorite things about paddle boarding is being able to enjoy the landscape as I leisurely paddle.
-Alta Lake is stunning! with rich greens and jewel blues, enjoying a sunny day in Whistler is one of the best places to be.
+Alta Lake is stunning!
+All around you are rich greens and jewel blues, enjoying a sunny day in Whistler is one of the best places to be.

 Alta Lake Parking for Wayside Park